 Breaks sometimes take longer.

-You can get stuck in the line at a servo behind hundred tourists out of nowhere, you can get stuck at roadworks, waiting for McDonalds and don’t forget the toilet breaks.
-Long sections of road are speed limited due to road works and some road works will have you parked at a red traffic light with no traffic anywhere, for ten to fifteen minutes.
-When the light goes green (or the lollipop person lets you through) you can then crawl at 40km/h for aaaages past the roadwork.
-This happens a lot.
+You can get stuck in the line at a servo behind a hundred tourists who appeared out of nowhere.
+You can get stuck at roadworks, stuck waiting for McDonalds and don’t forget the toilet breaks.
+Long sections of road are speed limited due to road works and some works will have you parked at a red traffic light for up to a quarter of an hour with no traffic anywhere to be seen.
+When the light goes green (or the lollipop person lets you through) you can then crawl at 40km/h through the workzone.
+It happens a lot.

 A little road craft goes a long way.